NeuroBack: Improving CDCL SAT Solving using Graph Neural Networks

 \textbf{RQ1: NeuroBack Model Performance} The NeuroBack model was pre-trained on the entire DataBack-PT dataset, then fine-tuned on a random 90\% of DataBack-FT samples, and evaluated on the remaining 10\% as a validation set.
 Table~\ref{tab:pred} details the performance of both the pre-trained and fine-tuned models in classifying the phases of backbone variables.
 Notably, the pre-trained model achieved 75.1\% accuracy in classifying backbone variables, with a precision exceeding 90\% and a recall rate of 76.7\%.
 Considering the distinct data sources of DataBack-PT and DataBack-FT, the results suggest that the pre-training enables the model to extract generalized knowledge about backbone phase prediction.
 Fine-tuning further augments model performance, with improvements ranging between 4\% and 15\% across all metrics, making precision, recall and F1 score all exceeding 90\%. \emph{In conclusion, NeuroBack model effectively learns to predict the phases of backbone variables through both pre-training and fine-tuning.}

-\textbf{RQ2: NeuroBack Performance} To evaluate the solving effectiveness, we collect all 400 CNF formulas from the main track of a recent SAT competition, SATCOMP-2022~\cite{SATComp2022} as our testing dataset.
-The NeuroBack solver \texttt{NeuroBack-Kissat} and its corresponding baseline solver \texttt{Kissat}, were applied to all 400 SAT problems in the testing dataset, with the standard solving time limit of 5,000 seconds.
+\textbf{RQ2: NeuroBack Performance} To evaluate the solving effectiveness, we collect all 800 CNF formulas from the main track of SATCOMP-2022~\cite{SATComp2022} and SATCOMP-2023~\cite{SATComp2023} as our testing dataset.
+For our baseline solvers, we selected the default configuration of \texttt{Kissat}, named \texttt{Default-Kissat}, which simply sets the initial phase of each variable to true.
+We implemented an additional baseline solver, \texttt{Random-Kissat}, which randomly assigns the initial phase of each variable as either true or false. \texttt{NeuroBack-Kissat} and its baseline solvers, were applied to all 800 SAT problems in the testing dataset, with the standard solving time limit of 5,000 seconds.
 Each solver utilized up to 64 different processes in parallel on the dedicated 64-core machine.
 The model inference for each NeuroBack solver was conducted solely on the CPU, with a memory limit of 10GB to mitigate memory contention issues.
-Consequently, 308 problems were successfully inferred.
-The CPU inference time for each of these problems ranged from $0.5$ to $15.6$ seconds, averaging at $1.8$ seconds.
+Consequently, 308 problems from SATCOMP-2022 and 353 problems from SATCOMP-2023 were successfully inferred.
+The CPU inference time for each of these problems ranged from $0.3$ to $16.5$ seconds, averaging at $1.7$ seconds.
 Given that problems unsuccessfully inferred make the NeuroBack solver revert to its baseline, we exclude such problems from our evaluation of how NeuroBack contributes to SAT solving.